SRIRUPINPOTULA/CSE-515-Project/Phase_2/README.md

 Task_1.py: This is the phase-1 task1 code that has functions to extract the features from layer3, layer4, avgpool.

 Task_2.py: This is the phase-1 task2 code that has functions to extract the HoG and HoF features.

+KMeans.py: The python file consists of implementation code for KMeans, used as part of Task-2,3,4.

+LDA.py: The python file consists of the LDA implementation that is part of Task-2.

+PCA.py: The python file consists implementation of PCA that is used as part of Task-2,3,4.

+SVD.py: The python file consists implementation of PCA that is used as part of Task-2,3,4.

+Visualize.py: This file contains the implementation of color histograms using HoG and HoF.

 ### Task-0: